 Most notably, Johnson was the head coach of Texas PRO 17-U where he coached standout players like McDonald's All-American and current Brooklyn Nets star Jarret Allen (Texas), Galen "G" Robinson (Houston), Alex Hobbs (Boise State), Jarrey Foster (SMU) and current Bobcats Nijal Pearson and Marlin Davis.

 Born in New Orleans, La., Johnson grew up in the close-knit community of Sebastopol, La., located in St. Bernard Parish.
 As the son of a basketball coach, Johnson was taught the fundamentals of basketball and instilled with the values of perseverance, dedication and teamwork.

 After graduating from high school, Johnson attended Southern University in Baton Rouge, La., where he earned a Bachelor of Science degree in microbiology and later went on to receive a masters in education administration from Prairie View A&M University.

 Director of Men's Basketball Operations

-Alex Hausladen is in his fourth season as the Director of Basketball Operations at Texas State.
+Alex Hausladen is in his fifth season as the director of basketball operations in 2018-19.
 He arrived in San Marcos after five years at Southeastern Louisiana as an assistant coach.
 A practitioner of advance analytical statistics, Hausladen’s primary responsibilities have included scheduling, scouting, recruiting, serving as the compliance liason as well as coaching and academic support.